paragonie/awesome-appsec/README.md

 A curated list of resources for learning about application security.
 Contains books, websites, blog posts, and self-assessment quizzes.

-More curated lists can be found at [sindresorhus/awesome](https://github.com/sindresorhus/awesome).

 Maintained by [Paragon Initiative Enterprises](https://paragonie.com) with contributions from the application security and developer communities.
 We also have [other community projects](https://paragonie.com/projects) which might be